Museo Mural Diego Rivera

 Museo de Arte Popular

-This museum is a major showcase for folk art.
-Contemporary crafts are thematically displayed from all over Mexico, including carnival...
+A major showcase for folk art.
+Contemporary crafts are thematically displayed from all over Mexico, including carnival masks from...

 Screens mostly Hollywood movies and the occasional Mexican hit.